krr-up/benchmark-tool-guide/General-guide.md

 Once we have the evaluated benchmarks we can convert them into a formatted csv file.
 We do this with the "bconv" script:

 ```
-$ ./bconv benchmark-evaluated.xml results.csv -m time:t
+$ ./bconv -m time:t benchmark-evaluated.xml > results.ods
 ```

-The run time will now be found in a csv named results.csv.
+The run time will now be found in a csv named results.ods.
 The .m also takes multiple values.
 The format is a comma-separated list of measures of form name[:{t,to,-}] to include in the table (optional argument determines coloring)

 How the results are evaluated depends on the value of *measures* that is found in line 7.
 The value refers to a python file with the same name located in the directory: